exo-archives/ks/patch/KS-2560/readme.txt

     * Status: Forum- Error when delete topic after moving it
     * CCP Issue: CCPID, Product Jira Issue : KS-2560
     * Complexity: LOW
-    * Impacted Client(s): Test Campaign AIO 1.6.5 CR4 TESTVN-759
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     *  After move one post form separate forum in one category to other forum in other category and click to remove button it shows unknown error message

 Fix description

-How the problem is fixed ?
+How is the problem fixed?

     * Update topic , forum and category apter moved